-- 11. The FCC's 2015 Forbearance Order granted forbearance with respect to all but one of the Section 271(c)(2)(B) competitive checklist obligations still in effect at that time (having previously forborne from the checklist obligations as they applied to unbundling of broadband network elements).
+11. The FCC's 2015 Forbearance Order granted forbearance with respect to all but one of the Section 271(c)(2)(B) competitive checklist obligations still in effect at that time (having previously forborne from the checklist obligations as they applied to unbundling of broadband network elements).
 2015 Forbearance Order ¶ 15.
 As required by Section 10 of the Communications Act, 47 U.S.C. §160, the FCC found that (as to narrowband services) these checklist items were no longer necessary to ensure just and reasonable rates, terms, and conditions, nor to protect consumers, and that forbearance would serve the public interest.
+Id. ¶¶ 11-15.

-Id. ¶¶11-15. - 12.
-In its 2015 Forbearance Order, the FCC forbore from enforcing those remaining Section 271 competitive checklist items that also are addressed by Section 251 of the Communications Act.
+- 12. In its 2015 Forbearance Order, the FCC forbore from enforcing those remaining Section 271 competitive checklist items that also are addressed by Section 251 of the Communications Act.
 These include checklist items 1-2 (interconnection and access to UNEs), 7-9 (directory listings, white pages, numbering) and 11-14 (number portability, local dialing parity, reciprocal compensation, and resale), which establish interconnection and access obligations that duplicate requirements that are mandated under section 251 and are codified in the Commission's rules implementing section 251.
-Id. ¶ 16. - 13.
-The FCC also granted forbearance in 2015 from the independent unbundling items on the competitive checklist that do not reference or duplicate Section 251 requirements.
-These include access to local loops, transport, switching, and access to databases (checklist items 4 6 & 10) as required under sections 271(c)(2)(B)(iv), (v), (vi), and (x).
-Id. ¶ 24.3
+Id. ¶ 16.4 - The FCC also granted forbearance in 2015 from the independent unbundling items on the competitive checklist that do not reference or duplicate Section 251 requirements.
+These include access to local loops, transport, switching, and access to databases (checklist items 4 6 & 10) as required under sections 271(c)(2)(B)(iv), (v), (v), (v), and (x).
+Id. ¶ 24.5 - 14.
+In 2015 the FCC retained only competitive checklist item 3, which provides an obligation and enforcement mechanism to ensure that BOCs provide access to poles, ducts, conduit, and rights-of-way in accordance with the requirements of Section 224 of the Communications Act.
+Id. ¶ 19.
+However, just a few years later, the FCC ultimately did grant forbearance from that last statutory checklist requirement, finding it to be redundant of obligations applicable to all LECs under Section 224 of the Act.
+See 2019 Forbearance Order ¶ 42.
+In taking this action, the FCC found it would serve the public interest to eliminate this and other federal obligations that have "outlived their usefulness," in light of "tremendous transformation" in the telecommunications marketplace.
+Id. ¶ 1.
+The FCC specifically

-&lt;sup>2 See also id. ¶ 18 ("the substantive section 251 obligations will continue to be enforced through interconnection agreements and through complaints filed under section 208 of the Act").
+&lt;sup>4 See also id. ¶ 18 ("the substantive section 251 obligations will continue to be enforced through interconnection agreements and through complaints filed under section 208 of the Act").

-&lt;sup>3 See also id. ¶ 25 ("the scope of the independent checklist items is different from the section 251 unbundling requirements.
+&lt;sup>5 See also id. ¶ 25 ("the scope of the independent checklist items is different from the section 251 unbundling requirements.
 While the independent checklist items create obligations for BOCs that are broader than the obligations imposed by section 251(c)(3) because the former do not hinge on a finding of impairment, the BOCs are not required to provide access to the independent items under the cost-based standard in 252(d)(1) as they must for section 251 UNEs.
 BOCs must instead provide access at a rate governed by the "just and reasonable" standard established under sections 201 and 202, which applies to all telecommunications services for which forbearance has not been granted.
 See also ¶ 35 "Section 251 and its cost-based pricing requirements remain the primary unbundling requirement for the BOCs, and we find that it is not necessary to retain the [non-duplicative] checklist obligation").